All Episodes

 I mean, the cops once again shot a black kid.

-And if people are going to be fit to be tied over this, they're tired of it, and if they go loot, if they go do this, well, just let it happen and back off.
+And if they go loot and if they go do this, well, just let it happen and back off.

-You know, give them a couple days, get it out of their system, and then start clamping down.
+You know, give them a couple of days, get it out of their system, and then start clamping down.

-Now people have the absolute right to do that because he said we will not get the healing that we all need if the only response is y'all just be quiet and just keep arresting people at breaking the law.
+And people have the absolute right to do that because he said we will not get the healing that we all need if the only response is y'all just be quiet and just keep arresting people at breaking the law.

-Uh, because there's a certain level of emotion that must be expressed in order for us to reach a higher plane.
+Just keep really strict enforcement of the law because there's a certain level of emotion that must be expressed in order for us to reach a higher plane.

 Now, again, don't anybody misunderstand.